vertesy/isoENV/README.md

 # ... etc
 ```

-The other typical case is a completely funcionalized pipeline in an interactive session. `Seurat` for single-cell analysis is a typical example.
+The other typical case is a completely functionalized pipeline in an interactive session. `Seurat` for single-cell analysis is a typical example.
 It relies on each step written as a function.

 ```R
 # interactive.analysis.R